 Finally, we educate parents on the importance of their child’s oral hygiene and how it is very important that they are participating with their child’s daily brushing routine.
 It’s so easy to forget small details like cleaning your child’s tongue or cleaning their tiny teeth with a finger toothbrush, but it’s definitely worth it in the long run.

 We provide techniques for the best ways to brush and view their infant’s and toddler’s teeth.
 We understand that it can sometimes be challenging to brush a child’s teeth, especially when they are being resistant, but we can help develop strategies so it can be fun for them too!
 We also help parents introduce fluoridated toothpaste to their child’s oral hygiene routine and explain the importance of exposure to fluoride and how it can help prevent cavities from developing.
 Our Alpharetta pediatric dentist can show you a baby teeth eruption chart to track your child’s growth and assess their gum health.
 There are many measures you and your dentist can take to ensure your baby’s dental health later on.

 It’s recommended to take your child to the dentist before their first birthday to make sure their gums and teeth growing properly.
 At Polkadot Pediatric Dentistry, our John’s Creek pediatric dentist will treat your child with care and make sure you know the best way to take care of your child’s teeth.
-You can contact your local pediatric dentist to schedule your child’s first dental visit.
+You can contact your local Pediatric Dentist in Roswell to schedule your child’s first dental visit.